Color-blind casting

 Color-blind casting is the practice of casting roles without regard to the actor's ethnicity or race.

+Terminology

-Alternative terms and similar practices include non-traditional casting, integrated casting, or blind casting, (Note: "Blind casting" can be shorthand for either color-blind or gender-blind casting) which can involve casting without consideration of skin color, body shape, sex or gender.
+Alternative terms and similar practices include non-traditional casting, integrated casting, or blind casting, (Note: "Blind casting" can be shorthand for either color-blind or gender-blind casting) which can involve casting without consideration of skin color, body shape, sex, or gender.
 A representative of the Actors' Equity Association has disputed the use of "color blind casting", preferring "non-traditional casting".
 Non-traditional casting "is defined as the casting of ethnic minority actors in roles where race, ethnicity, or gender is not germane".